lightbits/lightbits.github.io/euler/euler.markdown

 ...but that's an *elegant solution*.

-We don't have time to learn about PnP, but we do know how to use a hammer and we don't care about being efficient (maybe later we'll have to dig into it, but not right now).
-So let's turn this problem into a nail.
+We don't have time to learn about PnP, but we do know how to use a hammer and we don't care about efficiency right now, so let's turn this problem into a nail.

 <br>
 <br>